cedowens/PICT-Swift/pict-Swift/README.md

 _**Third:**_

-run the pict-Swift mach-o binary with sudo privileges so that the binary has permissions to collect the necessary artifacts
+run the pict-Swift mach-o binary with sudo privileges so that the binary has permissions to collect the necessary artifacts.
+Depending on how you move the mach-o binary to the target system you may either have to sign and notarize it or just simply remove the quarantine flag from it (_$ xattr -d [pict-Swift-compiled]_) to allow it to run without Gatekeeper blocking it.

 **How pict-Swift works**: